Carrie Underwood Shares Adorable Photo Of Her Superhero Rescue Dog

-Carrie Underwood treated fans to an adorably hilarious photo of her rescue dog on her social media account this week.
+Carrie Underwood treated fans to an adorably hilarious photo of her rescue dog on social media this week.

 Ahead of her big return to NBC’s Sunday Night Football with a brand new opening segment, the country star took to Instagram to share a sweet photo of her dog Penny dressed up like a superhero.